Personal profile

 I’m a Lecturer in Sociology, having joined Abertay from the University of York where I taught within the Department of Politics.

-I completed my PhD in Social and Political Thought at the University of York.
-I also hold a BA in Education, a BA in Sociology and an MA in Political Philosophy.
+I completed my PhD in Social and Political Thought and an MA in Political Philosophy at the Department of Politics, University of York, UK.
+I also hold a BA in Education and a BA (Hons) in Sociology.

 My research and teaching interests cut across themes in critical social and political theory, political sociology and economic sociology/global political economy.
 I’m the author of three books: